SpoorthyKR/BasicsofBluePrismtool/README.md

 # BasicsofBluePrismtool

-It describes an=bout the features and components of BluePrism tool.
+It describes about the features and components of BluePrism tool.